Personality assessments for recruitment are growing in popularity and are now commonplace.

 To ensure the best possible decisions are taken, the results from the feedback interview should be considered alongside other data and information gathered in the selection process such as work history, technical competence and cognitive ability.
 This will enable the decision maker to make an informed decision based on a well-rounded and robust understanding of a candidate’s suitability for a particular role.

 By following these steps, you will be well positioned to garner valuable insight about your candidates and capture the value of your personality questionnaire in your selection process.
-You can find out more about PAPI, Cubiks’ leading industry-leading personality questionnaire, here, or contact us using the form below.
+Find out more about PAPI, Cubiks’ leading industry-leading personality questionnaire, or contact us using the form below.